anchore/anchore-charts/stable/enterprise/README.md

 A Helm pre-upgrade hook initiates a Kubernetes job that scales down all active Anchore Enterprise pods and handles the Anchore database upgrade.

 The Helm upgrade is marked as successful only upon the job's completion.
 This process causes the Helm client to pause until the job finishes and new Anchore Enterprise pods are initiated.
-To monitor the upgrade, follow the logs of the upgrade jobs, which are automatically removed after a successful Helm upgrade.
+To monitor the upgrade, follow the logs of the upgrade jobs.
+These jobs are automatically removed after a subsequent successful Helm upgrade.

   ```shell
   export NAMESPACE=anchore